tecno-consultores/llm-lab/readme.md

 docker compose -f docker-compose.yml --env-file env.example --profile n8n --profile n8n-worker --profile n8n-runner --profile openwebui up -d
 ```

-To access **Redis Insight**, go to http://x.x.x.x:port where x.x.x.x is the IP address of the instance and port is the number set in the environment variables file.
-The default is 8001.

 | Name | Port | Example |
 | -------- | ------- | ------- |